 Binding a model template to a data model copies the non-built-in objects from the template model to the target model.
 When you bind a template to a model, the predefined objects populate your model.
 This process eliminates the need to create objects manually or to use reverse engineering.
 Changes to the model template are displayed in the models that use it, maintaining consistency of your object names.
 When you open a model that is bound to a model template, you can choose to synchronize any model template changes with current the model.
-Whenever you open a model that is bound to a model template, confirm whether to synchronize any model template changes with the objects used in the model.
+Whenever you open a model that is bound to a model template changes with the objects used in the model.